Russian tech titan Yandex CEO Volozh slams Putin’s "barbaric" war in Ukraine

 “He won’t be destitute, but he is no longer a wealthy man,” a source close to the company told bne IntelliNews.

 The Kremlin has become increasingly aggressive in grabbing assets of those that oppose it.
-Initially, foreign companies where told they were allowed to exit the Russian market, but only if they agreed to offer a 50% discount on the valuation as well as make a “voluntary” 10% payment to the government.
+Initially foreign companies were told they would be permitted to exit the Russian market, but only if they agreed to offer a 50% discount on the valuation as well as make a “voluntary” 10% payment to the government.

-More recently the Kremlin has turned to outright nationalisation, taking over the businesses Finnish and German energy majors Fortum and Uniper in June, and food producers Danone and Carlberg in July, which will be handed to Russian President Vladimir Putin’s cronies.
+More recently the Kremlin has turned to outright nationalisation, taking over the businesses Finnish and German energy majors Fortum and Uniper in June, and food producers Danone and Carlsberg in July, which will be handed to Russian President Vladimir Putin’s cronies.

 In the same month Putin has instructed the government to make it even harder for “naughty” (nekhoroshi) Western companies to work in Russia and those that do not want to play by the Kremlin’s rules to exit.

-According to bne IntelliNews sources, Volozh has been agonizing about the decision to speak out again the war.
-As he said in his statement, “Since the start of the war, I have been focused on trying to support the talented Russian engineers who took a decision to leave the country.
-It has been an extraordinarily complex process, helping these engineers and their families to start a new life.
-It has required focus, care and discretion.”

-Over the last year, while the Board worked on restructuring the company to reflect new political realities, Volozh has been working to support the company’s engineers that wanted to leave Russia.
-Since the war started there have been two big emigration waves – one immediately after the war started and another in September last year during a partial mobilisation that started on September 21 – where an estimated half of the one million that left the country are believed to have worked in the IT sector.
+Over the last year, while the board worked on restructuring the company to reflect new political realities, Volozh has been working to support the company’s engineers that wanted to leave Russia.
+Since the war started there have been two big emigration waves – one immediately after the war started and another in September last year during a partial mobilisation that began on September 21 – where an estimated half of the 1mn that left the country are believed to have worked in the IT sector.

-“I am known as one of the founders of Yandex.
+According to bne IntelliNews sources, Volozh has been agonising about the decision to speak out against the war.
+As he said in his statement, “I am known as one of the founders of Yandex.
 In our minds, when we founded it, we weren’t only creating a technology company.
-We were helping to create a new Russia – open, progressive, integrated into the global economy, and able to bring value to the world beyond natural resources, Volozh said in the statement.
+We were helping to create a new Russia – open, progressive, integrated into the global economy, and able to bring value to the world beyond natural resources,” Volozh said in the statement.

 “Yandex was made possible thanks to the unbelievable engineering and tech talent that we were able to attract, retain and cultivate… Since the start of the war, I have been focused on trying to support the talented Russian engineers who took a decision to leave the country.
 It has been an extraordinarily complex process, helping these engineers to start a new life.
 It has required focus, care and discretion.
 These people are now out, and in a position to start something new, continuing to drive technological innovation.
 They will be a tremendous asset to the countries in which they land.”